Ashlee Rich Stephenson

 A native of Pittsburgh, Pennsylvania, Ashlee resides in Alexandria, Virginia with her husband Mark, daughter Blake and Cocker Spaniel Chip.
 In her free time she enjoys running and completed her first full marathon in May 2011.

-Kim Jessup is a Senior Advisor for Just Win Strategies.
+Kim Jessup is a Senior Strategist at Just Win Strategies.